core-wg/resource-directory/draft-ietf-core-resource-directory.md

 :   This use of the term Context is consistent with {{RFC8288}}'s use of the term.

 Directory Resource
-:  A resource in the Resource Directory (RD) containing registration resources.
+:  A resource in the RD containing registration resources.

 Registration Resource
 :  A resource in the RD that contains information about an Endpoint and its links.